bepaald/signalbackup-tools/README.md

 ### Requirements

 To compile this project, current stable released versions of the following are needed:
-- A C++ compiler supporting at least the C++17 standard (tested with [GCC](https://gcc.gnu.org) 14.1.1 and [Clang](https://clang.llvm.org) 17.0.6, also tested and working with a few older compiler versions)
+- A C++ compiler supporting at least the C++17 standard (tested with [GCC](https://gcc.gnu.org) 14.2.1 and [Clang](https://clang.llvm.org) 18.1.8, also tested and working with a few older compiler versions)
 - [OpenSSL](https://www.openssl.org/) (any reasonably recent version from either the 3.X or 1.1x series)
 - [SQLite3](https://www.sqlite.org/) (any reasonably recent version)
-- Only on Linux: dbus.
+- Only on Linux: [dbus](https://www.freedesktop.org/wiki/Software/dbus/).
 Optional, but required by default.
 See the [compiling](#compiling) section to build without `dbus`.
-If the program is compiled without `dbus`, operations that need to open the Signal Desktop client database will not work unless manually provided with the decrypted encryption key.
+If the program is compiled without `dbus`, operations that need to open the Signal Desktop client database will not work unless the decrypted encryption key is manually provided.

 ### Obtaining